Scattering amplitudes in Quadratic Graivty in a general formalism: The full prescription and the universality properties of the effective action

 with

 The sum is over all the polarizations but the space of physical states $|\Psi>$ eliminates some of them.
-These states have to be consistent with the Stelle gauge.
-The algebra of the creation and annihilation is the standard, the wrong \eqref{argen}-\eqref{argen2} is changed.
-The prescription requires to employ the euclidean version of the theory, and then go to the Lorenzian counterpart by continuing to imaginary times.
+These states have to be consistent with the Stelle gauge, which is $\partial_\mu h^{\mu\nu}$.
+The algebra of the creation and annihilation is \eqref{argen}-\eqref{argen2}.
+The scattering amplitude $A_{i}^j$ corresponds to sandwich with covariant and contravariant states $<_i|$ and $|^j>$ or viceversa.

+Note that, if the oscillator algebra were non standard, still the covariant/contravariant formalism for the $S$ matrix described in \eqref{nofederal} will take care of the results.
+It is unlikely that such non standard algebra will invalidate the model.